The essence of drawing is the line exploring space.

 Eleanor Fortescue-Brickdale

-Mary Eleanor Fortescue-Brickdale was an Edwardian period English artist who achieved some success as and illustrator, gallery artist and stained glass designer.
+Mary Eleanor Fortescue-Brickdale was an Edwardian period English illustrator, gallery artist and stained glass designer.

 She studied at the Crystal Palace School of Art and then at Royal Academy, and was elected to the Royal Watercolour Society.

-She illustrated children’s books, Authurian ledgends and poetry by well known authors including Tennyson and Browning, initially in pen and ink and later in color.
+She illustrated children’s books, Authurian ledgends and poetry by well known authors including Tennyson and Browning.
+She worked initially in pen and ink and later in color.

 Her gallery paintings were in the spirit of the Pre-Raphaelites, rich with jewel-like color, literary themes and the luxurious detail characteristic of the style.